benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

             -   NoSaveSettings: (0 or 1) Check this key if your profile is not saving, or use it under HKCU for a standardised login/layout.
-            -   MemCheckBoxInRunDlg: (0 or 1) Show the run in seperate memory space option in the run dialog box.
-This is useful if you fdind your 16-bit apps have never run properly from Win2k onwards as running the virtual DOS machine in sandbox mode might allow it run properly.
+            -   MemCheckBoxInRunDlg: (0 or 1) Show the run in separate memory space option in the run dialog box.
+This is useful if you find your 16-bit apps have never run properly from Win2k onwards as running the virtual DOS machine in sandbox mode might allow it run properly.
     -   OptimalLayout
         -   EnableAutoLayout: (0 or 1) Auto moves data on your disk when idle so that frequently used drivers/programmes are quicker to access.
-    -   Microsoft\\\\Windows CE Services: Settings in realtion to PDAs/smartphone, typically with regard to ActiveSync.
+    -   Microsoft\\\\Windows CE Services: Settings in relation to PDAs/smartphone, typically with regard to ActiveSync.
         -   GuestOnly: (0 or 1) Set to 1 to disable the ability to
             create new partnerships.
         -   AppMgr
-            -   SilentInstall: (0 or 1) Set to 0 to stop the
+            -   SilentInstall: (0 or 1) Set to 0 to stop the ActiveSync
-                ActiveSyncinstalling whenever the device is connected,
-                also delete the key below:
+                installing whenever the device is connected, also delete the key below:
         -   AutoStartOnConnect
             -   CEAppMgr: (string) Use this key if you wish to set a third-party app back to use the PDA/smartphone after